-Decisions concerning selection of staff development activities are performed by the instructional leadership team using tools such as teacher input, state assessment results, and data analysis to determine the areas in which additional teacher training may enhance classroom instruction and increase student achievement levels.
-Adolfo Camarillo High School supports ongoing professional growth throughout the year on weekly early release days.
+Decisions concerning selection of staff development activities are performed by all staff using tools such as teacher input, state assessment results, and data analysis to determine the areas in which additional teacher training may enhance classroom instruction and increase student achievement levels.
+Rancho Campana High School supports ongoing professional growth throughout the year on weekly early release days.
 Teachers meet in both grade level and department level teams to conduct data analysis to identify areas of need.
-Teaching staff are provided the opportunity to participate in district-sponsored staff development workshops or training session as 1) a supplement to site-based staff development, 2) for reinforcement of or follow-up on previous training, or 3) training newlv implemented follow-up for programs/curricula.
+Teaching staff are provided the opportunity participate to district-sponsored staff development workshops or training session as 1) a supplement to site-based staff development, 2) for reinforcement of or follow-up on previous training, or 3) follow-up training for newly implemented programs/curricula.

-During the 2017-18, 2018-19 and 2019-20 school years, Adolfo Camarillo High School's teachers had the opportunity to attend the following events hosted by the Oxnard Union High School District:
+During the 2017-18, 2018-19 and 2019-20 school years, Rancho Campana High School's teachers had the opportunity to attend the following events hosted by the Oxnard Union High School District: